 We recently introduced the GoughNuts dog toy to our dog, Tenor, for the first time.

-Think: A ‘doughnut’ that dogs go nuts for.
+Think of it as a ‘doughnut’ that dogs go nuts for!

 And he immediately loved it!

 What makes this dog toy so different is the fact that it’s made from nearly indestructible rubber.
 I’d say it’s even tougher than Kong Extreme dog toys.
 (I know, I was surprised too.)